Halloween in Italy – the most haunted castles and palaces

 Halloween in Italy – Castello di Poppi, Poppi

 Poppi Castle (Castello di Poppi) was the former property of the noble family of the Conti Guidi.
 You can find this striking castle in Poppi, which is in the region of Tuscany.

 There are many design aspects in the castle that shows off its Renaissance style.
 Take the grand stone staircase.
 Built in 1470, it has been covered with the coats of arms of the Florentine families that ruled from Poppi in the 15th and 16th centuries.

-For the purpose of this topic, its tower is the centre of this haunted tale.
-Countess Guidi, Matelda was the most beautiful, and sought-after woman in Poppi.
+For the purpose of this topic, its tower is the center of this haunted tale.
+Countess Guidi, Matelda, was the most beautiful, and sought-after woman in Poppi.
 Her husband, Conti Guidi, was much older than his bride, and would punish anyone who’d even look at her.